 Of course once you head to the tourist beach resorts, things get a little out of hand, so bare this in mind when creating a list of great things to do in Mexico!

 I hope this helps clear up the cost of backpacking Mexico.

-Mexico drone laws are quite fair (As of 2019).
+Mexico drone laws are quite fair.
 Drones can be flown in Mexico, which is great, but there are restrictions on where.